DanielMartensson/Camera-Reporter/README.md

 8. Upload Darknet files

 Go to https://github.com/AlexeyAB/darknet and download the sourcecode and follow the instructions how to compile under Linux.
-Then upload the `darknet`, `.data`, `.weights`, `.names` files to the `Darknet` folder inside this project.
+Then upload the `darknet`, `.data`, `.cfg`, `.weights`, `.names` files etc. to the `Darknet` folder inside this project.
 There is a `YOLO 4` already included so you can if you want just try this first and see if you get predictions before you doing it any more.
 Notice that this `darknet` file included in this project is compiled under Lubuntu Linux 18.04 on a Dell Precision M6400 computer.
 It has no `GPU`, `CUDA`, `OPENCV`.
 Just default settings.